Harsh5357/Movie-Recomendation-System/README.md

 - Paramount+

 💻 Usage
-Browse all movies - Scroll through the complete collection Filter by genre - Click any genre button to see movies in that category Set your mood - Choose how you're feeling to get mood-appropriate recommendations Select platform - Filter by your available streaming services Combine filters - Use multiple filters together for precise results Click to learn more - Each movie card links directly to its IMDb page 🎨 Customization
+Browse all movies - Scroll through the complete collection.
+Filter by genre - Click any genre button to see movies in that category.
+Set your mood - Choose how you're feeling to get mood-appropriate recommendations.
+Select platform - Filter by your available streaming services.
+Combine filters - Use multiple filters together for precise results.
+Click to learn more - Each movie card links directly to its IMDb page.

-Changing Colors
+🎨 Customization.

+ 1.Changing Colors.
 The app uses a purple gradient theme.
 To customize colors, update these classes in the code:

-/* Main gradient */
+ 2.Main gradient.
 background: linear-gradient(135deg, #667eea 0%, #764ba2 100%);

-/* Change to your preferred gradient */
+3.Change to your preferred gradient.
 background: linear-gradient(135deg, #your-color-1 0%, #your-color-2 100%);

-Adding Movies
+4.Adding Movies.
 To add more movies, append to the moviesDatabase array:

 {